Updated: May 21

 However, before the pedant pips me to the post, I hasten to point out that this tip hinges on the assumption that the breakfast be healthy.
 Don’t think that just because you’re eating a full English for brekky biology will somehow be tricked by the time of day.
 It doesn’t work that way.
 Your breakfast must be healthy.
 Below I’ve included the recipe of my breakfast to give you an idea of what constitutes as healthy.
 Also, because I'm a proper good egg, I've included a couple of video links which broaden the breakfast menu.

-Three Berry Porridge – aka: the only breakfast you’ll ever need!
+Mixed Berry Porridge – aka: the only breakfast you’ll ever need!

 Berry prep: so as to make life easier for yourself and to prevent eating all the berries before the end of the week, it is wise to spend a bit of time preparing them.
 On a Saturday, after shopping at the local market, I separate the berries across six containers so that, each morning when it comes to making breakfast, I have but to grab a pot, rinse and dry the fruit and serve.
 (A word of wisdom: don’t try and be too efficient by washing the berries at the start of the week.
 I can assure you that by Wednesday you’ll be throwing away mouldy fruit.)

 1: Pre-cook preparation: firstly thoroughly rinse the fruit; drain and dry.
 Hand-mill the linseed and hempseed in a pestle and mortar (or buy a packet or mixed milled seed and save yourself time and an arm ache).
 Chop and crush the nuts.
 Slice the dates.